Ken Moule

 Kenneth John Moule (26 June 1925 – 27 January 1986) was an English jazz pianist, best known as a composer and arranger.

 Biography

-Moule was born in Barking, Essex, the only child of Frederick and Ethal Moule.
+Moule was born in Barking, Essex, England, the only child of Frederick and Ethal Moule.
 Early childhood illness, which he barely survived, left him with a cadaverous look which went well with his ridiculous sense of humour.

 1940s

 Moule played piano with the Johnny Dankworth Quartet, leaving to join Oscar Rabin in October 1945.
 He played with Remo Cavalotti (1946) for a summer season and Joe Daniels (1947) before working on the Queen Mary in Bobby Kevin's Band, with Ronnie Scott and Johnny Dankworth.
 Moule worked with several bands including; Jiver Hutchinson, Bert Ambrose, Frank Weir and Ken Mackintosh (1948–50).

 1950s

 During the early 1950s Moule worked with Raymonde's Orchestra (1952), again with Bert Ambrose (1953) and with Frank Weir on several occasions.
 In 1954 Moule formed his own septet the 'Ken Moule Seven' which was a two-tenor, baritone, trumpet and three rhythm group.
 He resigned from the septet in 1955 (they continued to work as the 'Ken Moule Seven').
-In 1956–59 he arranged for Ted Heath's orchestra, and during this time composed the suite Jazz at Toad Hall, based on Kenneth Grahame's Wind in the Willows, which was released on Decca Records in 1958.
+In 1956–1959 he arranged for Ted Heath's orchestra, and during this time composed the suite Jazz at Toad Hall, based on Kenneth Grahame's 1908 children's book The Wind in the Willows, which was released on Decca Records in 1958.
 Jazz at Toad Hall received significant critical acclaim on its initial release.
 He worked in Sweden (1959) and toured Europe with Kurt Weill's Band until March 1960.